Riesz networks: scale invariant neural networks in a single forward pass

 The two main weaknesses of our approach in the crack segmentation task are undersegmentation of thin cracks and edge effects around pores.
 In CT images, thin cracks appear brighter than thicker cracks due to the partial volume effect reducing the contrast between the crack and concrete.
 For the same reason thin cracks look discontinued.
 Thin cracks might therefore require special treatment.
 In some situations, pore edge regions get erroneously segmented as crack.
 These can however be removed by a post-processing step and are no serious problem.

 To unlock the full potential of the Riesz transform, validation on other types of problems is needed.
+Furthermore, scaling the Riesz network to larger, wider, and deeper models remains an open topic.
+Our study as well as previous ones \cite{jacobsen16, luan2018gabor, penaud2022fully} imply that small models based on linear combination of the convolutions with fixed filters could yields results comparable to those of large CNN models.
+However, in order to state this reliably, training convergence, expressiveness, and run-times of these types of networks have to be compared systematically to those of CNNs.

 In the future, the method should be applied in 3d since CT data is originally 3d.
 In this case, memory issues might occur during discretization of the Riesz kernel in frequency space.

 An interesting topic for further research is to join translation and scale invariance with rotation invariance to design a new generation of neural networks with encoded basic computer vision properties \cite{sifre13}.
 This type of neural network could be very efficient because it would have even less parameters and hence would require less training data, too.